StarfruitCarambola/Salem-Trials-Game/README.md

 Description
 -------------
 Used HTML and CSS to create a decision based game.
+Old project and I may or may not update it in the future.

 Playing the Game
 -----------------